-shapefile - When uploading a shapefile (shp), its elements need to be zipped
+shapefile - When uploading a shapefile (shp), its elements (*.shp, *.dbf, *.shx, *.prj) need to be zipped

 geopackage (gpkg)

-file geodatabases (gdb)
+file geodatabases (gdb), the gdb, recognized as folder by the operating systems, needs to be zipped

 Hierarchical Data Format (HDF5)

 In this example below, we chose the file upload from a local computer.
 If successfully defined, an attachment is added to the dialog.
 If the file size is larger than 5 GB, a warning appears recommending using an URL upload as the file upload might take a long time.